andmigque/PowerNixx/Documentation/ConvertTo-GzipParallel.md

 It utilizes GZip compression with the smallest size level and provides progress tracking during compression.
 The function handles errors gracefully by storing them in a JSON file and can process files recursively.

-The function uses parallel processing for improved performance and provides real-time progress updates with elapsed time and a ski emoji (⛷) indicator.
+The function uses parallel processing for improved performance.
+It provides real-time progress updates with elapsed time and a ski emoji (⛷) indicator.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 ConvertTo-GzipParallel -SrcDir "C:\Data\Input" -DestDir "C:\Data\Output"
-Compresses all files from the input directory to the output directory using parallel processing.
 ```

 ### EXAMPLE 2
 ```
 ConvertTo-GzipParallel -SrcDir "C:\LargeDataset" -DestDir "C:\CompressedData"
-Compresses files from a large dataset directory using parallel processing.
 ```

 ## PARAMETERS